 By 1925, over five million children had signed the total abstinence pledge cards.

-It also published the Lincoln-Lee Legion Patriots Scorebook.
+The Department also published the Lincoln-Lee Legion Patriots Scorebook.
 Meetings of the group used this booklet.
 It provided a history of the League, a “response service,” songs for use at meetings, and a behavioral scorecard.

 - Church attendance.

-- Abstinence from alcohol and Tobacco.
+- Abstinence from tobacco.

 - Recruiting new members.